-We agreed with the audit committee that we would report all individual audit differences identified for the group during the course of our audit in excess of \$21,000 (2022: \$37,150) together with any other audit misstatements below that threshold that we believe warrant reporting on qualitative grounds.
+We agreed with the audit committee that we would report all individual audit differences identified for the group during the course of our audit in excess of \$22,000 (2023: \$21,000) together with any other audit misstatements below that threshold that we believe warrant reporting on qualitative grounds.

-Materiality applied to the parent company financial statements was \$235,000 (2022: \$328,000) with performance materiality set at \$170,000 (2021: \$197,000), being 60% of the parent company materiality.
+Materiality applied to the parent company financial statements was \$251,000 (2023: \$235,000) with performance materiality set at \$150,000 (2022: \$170,000), being 60% of the parent company materiality.

-The benchmark for materiality of the parent company was 0.25% of gross assets.
-The significant judgements used by us in determining this were that gross assets are the primary measure used by the shareholders in assessing the future performance of the company's trading subsidiary.
+The benchmark for materiality of the parent company was a straight-line proportional allocation of group loss before tax (2023: 0.25% of gross assets).
 The percentage applied to this benchmark has been selected to bring into scope all significant classes of transactions, account balances and disclosures relevant for the shareholders, and also to ensure that matters that would have a significant impact on the reported profit or loss were appropriately considered.